Financial-Times/origami/README.md

 In order to build the DOM element, follow the steps:

-1. Add class o-comments to the container element
+1. Add class `o-comments` to the container element
-2. Add attribute `data-o-comments-autoconstruct="true"`
+2. Add attribute `data-o-chat-autoconstruct="true"` if you want the widget to be automatically instantiated on document ready, otherwise don't add it.
-3. Specify a unique ID
+3. The ID is optional, if not specified, it will be generated.
 4. Add configuration options that you want to pass to the widget in the following form: data-o-comments-{configName}="{configValue}".
 Replace `{configName}` and `{configValue}` with the name of the configuration and value you want to pass.

 If you need a reference of the JavaScript object created, you can listen the event on the body element the following way: